rejetto/hfs/dev.md

 # Project design

-- At the moment the admin interface was designed to be completely separated from the "user" frontend to keep the latter smaller and to allow alternative frontends creation without having to deal with the complexity of the admin interface.
+- At the moment the admin-panel was designed to be completely separated from the "user" frontend to keep the latter smaller and to allow alternative frontends creation without having to deal with the complexity of the admin-panel.

   Of course this comes with a price to pay on the programmer's side, more work to do.